hyperscale-consulting/awseal/README.md

 # awseal 🔐

-A secure AWS credential manager that protects your AWS SSO credentials using Apple's Secure Enclave.
-Inspired by [Secretive](https://github.com/maxgoedjen/secretive), `awseal` ensures that your AWS credentials can never be stolen by malicious code without your explicit permission.
+A secure AWS credential manager that protects your AWS credentials using Apple's Secure Enclave.
+Inspired by [Secretive](https://github.com/maxgoedjen/secretive), `awseal` protects you AWS credentials from malicious code by ensuring they can only be accessed with your explicit permission.

 ## 🚨 The Problem